anquanscan/sec-tools/README.md

 [PoshDellDBUtil](https://github.com/Kinsiinoo/PoshDellDBUtil): It scans all computer in a given OU for the vulnerable dbutil_2_3.sys file and remove it.
 [wallet-tracker](https://github.com/aydinnyunus/wallet-tracker): Detect real scammers with Wallet-Tracker CLI from anywhere.
 [pod-lab](https://github.com/bkosm/pod-lab): Programy z przedmiotu Podstawy Ochrony Danych.
 [capillary](https://github.com/google/capillary): Capillary is a library to simplify the sending of end-to-end encrypted push messages from Java-based application servers to Android clients.
+[Cloak](https://github.com/s0md3v/Cloak): Cloak can backdoor any python script with some tricks.